ClarytyLLC/docs/src/docs/tutorials/pages/developer-app-guide.md

 ## Guide Overview <!-- {docsify-ignore} -->

-As of now, the Developer app includes the resources on the upper left for configuring and extending aiWARE. (see the below screenshot).
+As of now, the Developer app includes the resources on the upper left for configuring and extending aiWARE.
+See the screenshot below.

 ![Screenshot 1](https://raw.githubusercontent.com/veritone/docs/hm90121-patch-2/src/docs/tutorials/pages/developer-app-guide-images/screenshot%201.PNG)